 14. Document everything!

 Whenever I travel, I cannot be found without my trusty digital camera.
 During my study abroad trip, as well as during a separate trip to Israel a few months prior, I took pictures of everything!
 At night, I used a notebook to keep track of what I had photographed, as well as to journal my experiences and feelings thus far.
 I also blogged a bit during my study abroad trip (see here, here and here).
-Remember to take tons of pictures, and feel free to blog about your experiences as well!
+Remember to take tons of pictures!
 Years later, I still enjoy looking back at those photos, journals and blog entries to relive those amazing trips.

 15. Believe in yourself.